 Inside a renovated fire station at the corner of Main and Cross Streets in the heart of downtown Beacon, Hudson Beach Glass is an art gallery featuring handmade glass pieces that range from decorative, like animal figurines and glass beads fashioned into jewelry, to functional, like soap dishes and serving pieces.
 Visitors can also observe glassblowing demonstrations in the glassblowing studio.
 After watching a professional, if you’re itching to pucker up and give it a go, you can sign up to blow your own ornament for a unique souvenir to decorate your Christmas tree!

-As Main Street curves north and runs parallel to Fishkill Creek, give your feet a rest by stopping for a burger and brew at Melzingah’s Tap House.
+If you’re looking for delicious food and amazing live music, Towne Crier Cafe is the place to be.
+For more than 50 years, it has hosted a wide range of now-famous musicians in the early stages of their careers, including Don McLean, Kevin Bacon, David Byrne, Vanessa Carlton, 10,000 Maniacs, and many others.
+As Main Street curves north and runs parallel to Fishkill Creek, give your feet a rest by stopping for a burger and craft beer at Melzingah’s Tap House.
 And before you start the 30-minute, 1.4-mile walk back to the train station, grab dessert in the form of a made-to-order s’more at the Hudson Valley Marshmallow Company.

 Pro Tip: Don’t miss the “dummy light” at the intersection of Main and East Main Streets, about a block south of the Tap House.
 In place since 1926, this old-fashioned traffic light mounted on a pedestal is one of two left in all of New York.